keimindev/ming.github.io/aboutMin.md

 As a frontend developer, I've enjoyed, experienced, and strived for the following:

-▪ I thrive in environments where I can work proactively and responsibly. </br> ▪ I work hard to be a trusted colleague through communication and constant growth in my technical skills. </br>
+▪ I thrive in environments where I can work proactively and responsibly. <br> ▪ I work hard to be a trusted colleague through communication and constant growth in my technical skills.
-▪ I also enjoy receiving code reviews.</br>
+▪ I also enjoy receiving code reviews.
-▪ I'm comfortable using various communication tools like Figma, Slack, Notion, and Jira.</br>
+▪ I'm comfortable using various communication tools like Figma, Slack, Notion, and Jira.
-▪ I'm always looking for better ways to do things. </br>
+▪ I'm always looking for better ways to do things.
-▪ Although I'm still learning, I frequently write to improve my documentation skills. </br>
+▪ Although I'm still learning, I frequently write to improve my documentation skills.

 **✨may u needs✨**